-On-Campus COVID-19 Testing Data Dashboard
+On-Campus COVID-19 Testing & Vaccination Data Dashboard

-As part of our commitment to transparency, the University of Illinois Urbana-Champaign is publishing data about our on-campus COVID-19 saliva testing results.
+As part of our commitment to transparency, the University of Illinois Urbana-Champaign is publishing data about our on-campus COVID-19 testing and vaccinations.
 The university is monitoring these test results continually to provide information for making decisions that maximize the safety of our entire community.
 We update the dashboard soon after the lab has completed processing all the tests for a particular day.
 Below are explanations of each metric we are tracking within the dashboard.

 Total Tests Results

 This number shows the total number of COVID-19 saliva tests administered on our campus from July 6, 2020, the day we began testing, to the current day.
 Each day’s tests have been added together to reach the total number.